orangelight/DSLOG-Reader/Help.md

 Add Total Current will add a column to the exported data the sums up all the enabled PDP currents.

 ### Groups
-These checkboxs will enabl groups of values on the graph.
+These checkboxs will enable groups of values on the graph.

 ### Plots
 These checkboxs will enable individual values on the graph.